lofar-astron/prefactor/docs/source/parset.rst

 Editing the pipeline parset
 ===========================

-The pipeline parsets available in the prefactor directory (those files ending with .parset) are templates of genericpipeline parsets and need some small editing before they can be run.
+The pipeline parsets available in the Prefactor directory (those files ending with .parset) are templates of genericpipeline parsets and need some small editing before they can be run.
 To avoid confusion you should make a copy of the parset that you want to run and give it a descriptive name.
 All parameters that